 Location: HQ (Humanities Quadrangle), Rm 107, 320 York St.

-The Modern Europe Colloquium is generously sponsored by the Edward J. and Dorothy Clarke Kempf Memorial Fund; the European Studies Council of the Yale MacMillan Center; Department of French; and the Department of History
+Sponsored by the Edward J. and Dorothy Clarke Kempf Memorial Fund; the European Studies Council of the Yale MacMillan Center; Research Initiative on the History of Sexualities; and the Department of History

 Bio: Tamara Chaplin is an Associate Professor of Modern European History at the University of Illinois Urbana @ Champaign.
 She is a scholar of contemporary France whose specializations include histories of gender and sexuality, the media, WWI, human rights, philosophy, and queer theory.